nightwatchjs/nightwatch-docs/guide/writing-tests/chrome-devtools-recorder.md

 <div class="page-header"><h2>Create Nightwatch test using Google Chrome Devtools Recorder</h2></div>

 The Chrome Devtools has a recorder functionality which lets users record all their test actions.
-These recorded actions can then be used to generate Nightwatch tests with the help of `@nightwatch/chrome-recorder`.
+These recorded actions can then be used to generate Nightwatch tests with the help of [Nightwatch Recorder Extension](https://chrome.google.com/webstore/detail/nightwatch-chrome-recorde/nhbccjfogdgkahamfohokdhcnemjafjk/).
 The following sections describes the process to help you get started with devtools recorder.

 ### What is Chrome Devtools Recorder?